ethereum/devp2p/discv4.md

 ## Kademlia Table

 Nodes in the Discovery Protocol keep information about other nodes in their neighborhood.
 Neighbor nodes are stored in a routing table consisting of 'k-buckets'.
-For each `0 ≤ i < 256`, every node keeps a k-bucket for nodes of distance between `2i` and `2i+1` from itself.
+For each `0 < i ≤ 256`, every node keeps a k-bucket of nodes with distance `[2i-1, 2i]` from itself.

 The Node Discovery Protocol uses `k = 16`, i.e. every k-bucket contains up to 16 node